wintermorn1ng/wintermorn1ng/README.md

 ### Hi there 👋
+I am an amateur algorithm contestant, a programming enthusiast, a Java and C++ developer, and this newbie to Android development.
+Love to exchange code and technology with others, love to help others and answer questions, if there is anything I can do to help, feel free to contact me.
 <!--
 **wintermorn1ng/wintermorn1ng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.